Email | 443-622-3277

 M.A., University of Bonn, 1988

 I teach, and write about, nineteenth- and twentieth-century American and Canadian literature and culture.
-A long-standing interest of mine is ecocriticism, specifically early American nature writing—hence my book on The Poetics of Natural History, my edition of the writings of John James Audubon, and the ecocritical anthology, A Keener Perception, which I co-edited with the art historian Alan Braddock (Temple University).
+A long-standing interest of mine is ecocriticism, specifically early American nature writing—hence my book on The Poetics of Natural History, my edition of the writings of John James Audubon, and the ecocritical anthology, A Keener Perception, which I co-edited with the art historian Alan Braddock (College of William and Mary).
 Another abiding passion of mine is nineteenth-century American poetry.
 In Longfellow Redux, I have tried to understand a period in which poetry was meant to be read by a broad, transnational audience.

 My favorite place at IU is the Lilly Library; studying manuscripts and rare books is essential to my research and teaching.
-In recent years, I have worked extensively with public institutions, the National Park Service, the Field Museum in Chicago, the Maine Historical Society, and Harvard University’s Houghton Library, where I guest-curated last year’s Bicentennial Longfellow exhibit (the companion book for the exhibit is Public Poet, Private Man, published by Houghton).
-I was a consultant on the recent PBS documentary John James Audubon, for which I was also interviewed.
+In recent years, I have worked extensively with public institutions, the National Park Service, the Field Museum in Chicago, the Maine Historical Society, and Harvard University’s Houghton Library, where I guest-curated the 2007 Bicentennial Longfellow exhibit (the companion book for the exhibit is Public Poet, Private Man, published by the University of Massachusetts Press).
+I was a consultant for, and appear in, two award-winning documentaries on John James Audubon, the "American Masters" film directed by Lawrence Hott, and A Summer of Birds, directed by Christina Melton.
 In 2006, I co-taught an NEH Institute for Teachers on Hawthorne and Longfellow at Bowdoin College in Maine.
 I have directed two NEH Institutes on John James Audubon at the Lilly.

-I recently completed a biography of the nineteenth-century anti-Darwinist Louis Agassiz, which also seeks to understand the beginnings of graduate instruction in this country.
-Louis Agassiz: Creator of American Science will be published by Houghton Mifflin Harcourt in 2012.
-I am now at work on a new biography of writer and activist Max Eastman, the first to make use of all the rich archival resources at the Lilly Library.
-Future projects will include a short book on Audubon, co-written with art historian Alan Braddock, and a new biography John Jay Chapman, one of America's oddest writers and, if Edmund Wilson is right, also one of the best.
+I recently published a biography of the nineteenth-century anti-Darwinist Louis Agassiz, which also seeks to understand the beginnings of graduate instruction in this country.
+Louis Agassiz: Creator of American Science is available from Houghton Mifflin Harcourt.
+The book has been widely reviewed and was Editor's Choice of The New York Times Book Review in February 2013.
+I have just completed a new biography of the writer, poet, and activist Max Eastman, Max Eastman's Century, the first to make use of the rich archives at the Lilly Library.
+It will be published by Yale University Press.
+Future projects will likely include another book with art historian Alan Braddock and a new biography John Jay Chapman, one of America's oddest writers and, if Edmund Wilson is right, also one of the best.

-I serve on the Executive Council of the Association for the Study of Literature and the Environment.
+I serve on the Executive Council of the Association for the Study of Literature and the Environment and on the editorial board of Soundings.
+I review natural history books for The Weekly Standard.
 With Christof Mauch (University of Munich, I co-edit the interdisciplinary book series “Transatlantic Perspectives” (Berghahn Books, NY).
-I am member of the Authors' Guild; my personal website can be found at www.christophirmscher.com.
+I am a member of the Authors' Guild; my personal website can be found at www.christophirmscher.com.
+At IU, I also direct the Wells Scholars Program.=

 ENG-L202 Literary Interpretation